ssm0801/DSA-using-Java/Searching/README.md

 ## Notes

-- Pre-requisite for binary search is that, array should be sorted
+- Pre-requisite for binary search is, array should be sorted